 Icons will change from tree ("T") to boulder ("B") to robot ("R") to tell you what you can create at a glance.

-Will all this creation, it's easy to run out of energy point.
+With all this creation, it's easy to run out of energy points.
 Thankfully, the level plays host to a number of tees to collect.
 The game tracks how much of a level's total energy you've absorbed, and the more you clean up, the more levels you skip ahead once you finally defeat the Sentinel.
 Absorb under 50% of the energy and you only skip one level; clear over 90% and you'll warp ahead four.
 And with a colossal 650 stages, it's worthwhile if you ever want to see the end.

 You travel by pressing "Q" to teleport between robot husks (left).